rmaicle/rmaicle.github.io/_posts/2016-02-10-a-case-for-using-cpp-properties.md

 ##### Calling an External Function

-As the code base matures, time will come that the simple get/set functions will require some other functionality.
+As the code base matures, some get/set functions will require additional functionality.
-To accommodate a simple requirement, the `Property` class template can be extended to allow client code to specify user-defined functions to call when the get or set function is called.
+To accommodate such scenario, the `Property` class template can be extended to allow client code to specify user-defined functions that will be called inside the get or set functions.
 For simplicity, a user-defined function will be called before the actual property value is modified.
-Here is how we might define the `Property` class template.
+Here is how the `Property` class template may be written for that purpose.

 {% highlight cpp linenos %}
 {%raw%}#{%endraw%}include <iostream>